 This series of posts is designed to give ways for analysts to practice the combination of Red Teaming, Threat Hunting, and IR.
 This series will help you build a proper environment weaponized with SIEMs (security information and event management) and EDRs (endpoint detection and response) and study methods used by adversaries, incident analysis and response techniques, and tools to detect and analyze attacks, malware, and other exploits.

-Many analysts practice Threat Hunting & IR using CTF challenges, which is a beneficial and efficient time.
+Many analysts practice Threat Hunting & IR using CTF challenges, which is beneficial.
 The extra step is knowing the underlines of infrastructures and how to work with security solutions from installing, configuring, customizing, to even breaking them.
 Not just that, but even more working with live malware from the wild and investigating how they function, and even trying to implement an IR plan to remediate malware.

-The series will start in a low base but will skyrocket without notice, so be ready to google for everything you don’t know.
+The series will start at a low base but will skyrocket without notice, so be ready to google everything you don’t know.
 There are many things that I will not mention, like how you install Windows Server 19.
-This kind of instructions will be skidded, assuming you can do it on your own.
+These kinds of instructions will be skidded, assuming you can do it on your own.
 I will only go through the highlights or what is essential.

 In computing, it is the ability to abstract the resources of a physical device into a virtual device.
 It simulates an application or software of an entire machine.
 It allows the installation of an operating system on the simulated machine.
 It allows multiple virtual machines (VMs) on a single physical machine.

 A virtual machine is a fundamental part of virtualization.
 Virtual machines are containers for traditional operating systems, applications, or software.
 A VM is a set of files.
 Files like configuration files that describe the hardware can be used by the virtual machine and Virtual Disk files, which store information about partitions that the VM can access.